 What is oxidation?
-I am no scientist, but it's a process we are all familiar with and one sees the effects of oxidation when one sees the rusting of metal, a slice of apple turning brown, or the aging process.
+It is a process we are all familiar with and one sees the effects of oxidation when one sees the rusting of metal, a slice of apple turning brown, or the aging process.

 The best definition of "what is oxidation" that I found is from WiseGeek.com.